Food for Peace ~ Achieving Food, Economic & Societal Stability

 Business for Better Society supports SPEAK Uganda and their work to address the growing food and economic crisis in the newly settled regions in the Adjumani districts of Northern Uganda.

 In this region women struggle to access opportunities and support to secure a stable source of income and provide for their families.
 This has resulted in a persistent cycle of vulnerability, exacerbated by climate change and lack of funding.
 This year will see further strains on food security as the food rations through the World Food Program are further reduced.
 What started at $10 dropped to $5.40 per individual monthly, due to lack of funding, and is expected to be reduced further.

 Addressing the lack of livelihood opportunities for refugee and host women is a crucial step towards creating self-sufficient, resilient and peaceful communities.
 SPEAK have seen through their previous project that women working together leads to social cohesion and solidarity among them.

-It is against this background that SPEAK has created their comprehensive WISE (Women Inclusive Socio-Economic) program to provide access to financial services and markets, offer capacity strengthening and skills training.
+It is against this background that SPEAK has created Food for Peace to provide access to financial services and markets, offer capacity strengthening and skills training.
 The focus is to generate income and employment through farming and off-farm activities including crafts making, agri processing, plus the launching of start-ups (MSME micro, small and medium enterprise).